 As with all fieldwork sites, caution should be exercised to prevent slips on slick surfaces.
 In particular, sampling from a boat or other floating platform requires careful attention to minimize the risk of falling down or falling overboard.
-The same care should be used in rainy conditions or on the shoreline where there are slick rocks.
+The same care should be used in rainy conditions, on the shoreline where there are slick rocks, and in the intertidal area where the substrate can be slippery.
 Slips can be minimized through the use of boots with good treads, made of material that does not become overly slippery when wet.